waipingng/ML-course-fp/README.md

 * Imbalanced Dataset: Since only one horse per race is labeled as a winner (1), while the other 15 are labeled as non-winners (0).
 This imbalance may affect the model’s ability to accurately predict the true winner.
 * Data Leakage: We use the latest data to predict ranking for the race using LightGBMClassifier model.
 However, the model can perfectly predict the rank of each horse.
 Therefore, there is most likely some data leakage to cause this problem.
 ![05/04/2025 Horse Racing](pictures_for_readme/0504_ranking.png)
-- **Limited Sample Size**
-  The dataset contains only **1,060 races**, each with 16 horses.
-While this might seem sizable, the effective sample size from a machine learning standpoint is still relatively small for deep learning models to generalize well.
-A larger dataset would allow the model to observe more variations in race conditions, horse performance, and outcome patterns.

-- **Lack of High-Impact Features**
-  The features available for each horse are limited to numerical and categorical attributes such as age, weight, average race time, weather, and sex.
-However, horse racing outcomes are influenced by a multitude of complex, dynamic factors such as **track condition, jockey performance trends, recent race fatigue, or race strategy**.

 ## XGBoost Model